-Unfortunately all that glitters is not gold and if you read the press, you’ll know that rogue jewellers exist even in the UK.
-Therefore, if you’re shopping for shopping for jewellery, here are 10 things you should know about hallmarking.
-We visited the London Assay office where it all happens to bring you this guide, which includes:
+Unfortunately, all that glitters is not gold.
+If you read the press, you’ll know that rogue jewellers exist, even in the UK.
+Therefore, before shopping for jewellery, here are 10 things you should know about hallmarking.
+We visited the London Assay office where we have our own jewellery hallmarked, to bring you this guide.

 - What is a hallmark?